scratch-nk/pagereader/README.md

 # Page Reader Browser Extension

+Read directives from agent on datum to capture  {id/class grouped,  De-ID/anon/text}
+   Read in pre-obfuscated content from NextGen screen Push to agent
+   Store and process

 Jul 3: Reads all child content from Page when parent - child specified in box

 TODO:
 .
-Send TLV to plugin from an Agenda
+Send TLV to plugin from an Agent
+.
+Recv obfuscated content from plugin to agent
+.
+Store and process using pre-existing text & logic models.

 -- Claude README
 A Chrome extension that allows you to read div content from any webpage.